-Diagnosing CNS Tumors More Precisely with Methylation Marks
+Diagnosing Central Nervous System Tumors More Precisely with Methylation Marks

 , by Kendall Morgan, NCI-CONNECT Contributor

-Molecular biologist Dr. Zied Abdullaev explains the value of methylation marks for improved accuracy and precision in diagnosing rare brain and spinal cord tumors.
+Molecular biologist Dr. Zied Abdullaev explains the value of methylation marks for improved accuracy and precision in diagnosing rare brain and spine tumors.

-An accurate diagnosis is the first critical step to ensure the best treatment for rare brain and spinal cord tumors.
+An accurate diagnosis is the first critical step to ensure the best treatment for rare brain and spine tumors.
 It enables treatment that is based on the unique biology of each cancer.

 Pathologists typically classify cancers by examining tumor tissue under a microscope.
 Doctors also rely on molecular marker tests.
 These can show changes in specific proteins or genes that are known to drive tumor growth and help guide treatment decisions.
 A novel way to classify central nervous system (CNS) tumors more precisely is by looking at patterns of chemical methyl marks on the DNA of cancer cells.
 This is known as DNA methylation

-The presence or absence of methyl marks across the genome, which includes all your DNA, affects how active the underlying genes will be.
-In cancer, turning genes involved in cell growth “up” could make cancer cells grow faster and spread.
+The presence or absence of methyl marks across the genome, which includes all of your DNA, affects how active the underlying genes will be.
+In cancer, turning "up" genes involved in cell growth could make cancer cells grow faster and spread.
 Turning them “down” would do the opposite.
-These marks are like “volume knobs.”
+These marks are like volume knobs.
 Instead of sound, they turn gene activity up or down.
-All of this change can happen without any “typos” in the underlying sequence that changes how genes are “spelled.”
+All of this change can happen without any “typos” in the underlying DNA sequence that changes how genes are “spelled.”
 The study of such reversible DNA alterations is known as epigenomics.

-The NCI’s Center for Cancer Research Neuro-Oncology Branch is one of only a few places in the country where patients can get epigenomic or methylation testing on rare CNS cancers in the clinic.
-The approach is catching on at more cancer centers as its value for diagnosing tricky cases precisely and accurately is proven, says Zied Abdullaev, Ph.D., a staff scientist at NCI’s Comprehensive Oncologic Molecular Pathology and Sequencing Service (COMPASS)'s Clinical Methylation Unit.
+The NCI Center for Cancer Research's Neuro-Oncology Branch is one of only a few places in the country where patients can get epigenomic or methylation testing on rare CNS cancers in the clinic.
+The approach is catching on at more cancer centers, says Zied Abdullaev, Ph.D., a staff scientist at NCI’s Comprehensive Oncologic Molecular Pathology and Sequencing Service (NCI-COMPASS) Clinical Methylation Unit.